A Euclid style algorithm for MacMahon's partition analysis: Concluding remark

+For the core problem in MacMahon's partition analysis described in Problem \ref{prob-heart}, we have developed two very different algorithms: Algorithm 1 is a polynomial time algorithm in theory in Section 3 based on Barvinok's polynomial time algorithm; Algorithm 2 is an elementary Euclid style algorithm with implementation \texttt{CTEuclid} in Section 4, along the line of MacMahon's partition analysis.
+Both algorithms use the subalgorithm for dispelling the slack variables, which extends Barvinok's idea to the multivariable specialization.

+Algorithm 1 is polynomial but has two weaknesses. i) The use of Brion's theorem may be costly if the number of vertices of the corresponding polytope $P$ is large. ii) It can not deal with polynomial numerators ``uniformly".
+This practical issue has been addressed in Remark \ref{rem-slack2}.
+There is no rigorous definition of ``uniform".
+What we mean here is to avoid trivial splitting of the numerator into monomials, since the resulting subproblems have the same complexity of the original one.

+Algorithm 2 is not polynomial, but has some advantages. i) It can deal with polynomial numerator ``uniformly".
+The use of Theorem \ref{t-P(0)} and Proposition \ref{p-recursion} allows us to eliminate one variable and split into some subproblems.
+This is not a trivial splitting since the subproblems have fewer variables to eliminate. ii) It has a lot of flexibility in the framework of iterated Laurent series.
+This is especially true because we can use the delay trick on slack variables as explained in Section \ref{s-sdd}.

+In practice, Algorithm 2 performs well when the entries of $A_{r\times n}$ are small and $r$ is much smaller than $n$.
+We do not have an implementation of Algorithm 1 yet.

+Both algorithms are applicable to the general core problem and are designed for complicated or even benchmark problems.
+In a complicated practical problem like order 6 magic squares counting, the last step of dispelling the slack variables takes more than 99 percent of the run time.
+Thus we shall consider trying to use the delay trick on slack variables to have nontrivial splitting into subproblems.
+We only say ``try" here because there is no guarantee that such splitting must give fewer terms to improve the performance.

+The flexibility of our framework of iterate Laurent series makes it possible to improve on the CTEuclid Algorithm.
+We do not know how to improve on the geometric side.
+Step 2 is the crucial step, and we shall concentrate on reducing the number of terms obtained in this step so that the running time in Step 3 will be significantly reduced.

+There are many ideas to improve the algorithm.
+An interaction with known theories will give hints for improvements.
+For instance, Stanley's monster reciprocity theory contains some algorithmic ideas.
+See \cite{StanMonster,XinMonster}.
+We outline below a possible improvement by noticing that the number of terms obtained by Proposition \ref{p-recursion} is dependent on the entries $a_i$.

-Let us consider the linear Diophantine system $A\alpha =b$ with augmented matrix $ (A, b).$ Clearly elementary row operation will not change the solution space.
-So it is possible to find a simpler matrix $(A',b')$ with the same solution space.
+Let us consider the linear Diophantine system $A\alpha =b$ with augmented matrix $ (A, b).$ Clearly elementary row operation will not change the solution set.
+So it is possible to find a matrix $(A',b')$ with small entries, and with the same solution set.
 This step may be achieved by the well-known Lenstra Lenstra Lovasz's (LLL) basis reduction algorithm \cite{LLL1,LLL2}.
-The author is considering upgrade the package by using this idea.
+The author is considering upgrading the \texttt{CTEuclid} package by using this idea.